 - Second, you build your credibility and influence with people who don’t quite know, like, and trust you just yet.
 Saying something you learned in school, or more recently from a credible source or even your clinical practice is one thing.
 But you can see how strong the evidence is that back that up.
 And showing your references to readers helps them to know that you’re not just proselytizing… you’re actually right.

 - Third, by linking to your references, you’re building a relationship with the person you’re quoting.
 This is harder if you’re referencing PubMed or Harvard Health, but if you link to some of your most respected health bloggers online, you can start building a rapport with them.

 Research takes time.
 But it doesn’t have to take all day.
 Click here to learn how to do health research efficiently.

 This depends on your audience, but a lot of advice these days is to have your content available in multiple formats.
 Read it into a podcast audio file.
 Record a short video outlining the key points.
 Have a downloadable pdf checklist.
 The more ways you have for people to consume your content, the more they will.

-Here’s an example of one of my most popular posts when I was practicing as a nutritionist (before diving into health writing, ghost blogging, and content strategy).
+Here’s an example of one of my most popular posts when I was practicing as a nutritionist (before diving into health writing/blogging, content strategy, editing, and keyword research).
 This post has a combination of information, a short video, and links to over 100 recipes.
 I even got a backlink from ProBlogger specifically on their podcast episode on the Ultimate Guide to Creating Evergreen Content for Your Blog.
 See the “Food vs. Supplements: The Turmeric vs. Curcumin Edition” link under “Examples of Evergreen Content Submitted by Facebook Followers.”

 PRO TIP 1: You can use your multimedia as content upgrade opt-in incentives.
 This means that you can have a downloadable audio, video, or pdf file in exchange for your reader to sign up for your email list.